ebenh/abyssinica/CONTRIBUTING.md

         $ git tag ${VERSION} && git push --tags

 8. If the above commands execute without errors, you're ready to upload the library to PyPI.
+Username is `__token__`.
-For the username use `__token__`.
-For the password use your token, making sure to include the `pypi-` prefix.
+Password is your PyPI token (make sure to include the `pypi-` prefix).

         $ python3 -m twine upload dist/*